microsoft/aksworkshop/_entries/02-03 challenge2-2.md

   * `TEAMNAME="[YourTeamName]"`
     * Track your team's progress. **Use your assigned team name**.
   * `CHALLENGEAPPINSIGHTS_KEY="[AsSpecifiedAtTheEvent]"`
     * Application Insights key **if provided by proctors**.
 This is used to track your team's progress.
+If not provided, just delete it.
   * `MONGOHOST="<hostname of mongodb>"`
     * MongoDB hostname.
   * `MONGOUSER="<mongodb username>"`